Our Next Open House Date:

 In 1993 we discovered the structure just before it was to be razed and began talking to the county about our use for the building.
 We're very happy with the results of those discussions.

 In early fall of '93 we began a two year cleaning and refurbishing program in preparation for our layout construction.
 The facility provides barrier free access to the lower level and has adequate space for the construction of an operating layout, meeting space and space for our information library.
 The location of this facility provides easy access from surrounding communities as well as adequate off street parking for our members and the public during our events.
 We are accepting new members and can use any and all modeling talents.
 Even if your modeling has never gone beyond the armchair in your living room you are welcome.
-We provide instruction and have something for even for the non-modeler to do.
+We provide instruction and have something even for the non-modeler to do.

 Perhaps the most rewarding aspect of the Grand Rapids Model Railroad Historical Society is the camaraderie.
 (OK, so some of us just need to get out of the house!) but we have a good time and believe you will too!
 We are a melting pot of different ages (Mid 20s to... well beyond retirement!) and experience.
 We have amongst us a variety of work experiences including automotive, electrician, carpenter, painter, Realtor, consultant, engineer, designer, buyer, shipping, driver and other occupations.
 We invite anyone with an interest in model railroading or railroading on a big scale to join us.
 There's a great "one-scale" layout right behind our building with a nightly operating session.
-We have Associate memberships, Family memberships, and Regular memberships available with very affordable dues, and since we are a 501 (c3) organization, the dues are tax deductible.
+We have Regular, Family and Student memberships available with very affordable dues, and since we are a 501 (c3) organization, the dues are tax deductible.
 Members have access to our vast library of hundreds of model and prototype railroad magazines, books, and artifacts for study.

 For more information, please contact us at: